 - When will we receive the $10,000?

-- There is a word limit on the questions, what if I feel there’s more vital information about my area to include?
+- There are word limits on the application, what if I feel there’s more vital information to include?

-- You can include extra information but there is no guarantee that the grant readers will read that information and take it into account.
+- You can include extra information but there is no guarantee that the application readers will take that information into account.

 - I can’t apply this year, is there an opportunity next year to apply?

-- Unfortunately this is a one-time offer and will not be available for next year.
+- This is a one-time offer and will not be available for next year.

 - How many people should I have onboard to organize this kind of event?